jslester14/laptop-software/README.md

 # laptop-software
-Choices in software for my laptop
+Choices in software for my wsl